Joint Support: Complete Guide (2026)

 | Proprioception & Balance | Your body’s sense of position and control.
 Better balance reduces falls, awkward landings, and sudden overloads on joints. |

 In practice, joint support is rarely just one thing.
-The best results usually come from combining strength, smart movement, and – when appropriate – external support like braces or orthotics.
+The best results come from combining strength, smart movement, and — when appropriate — external support like braces or targeted supplementation.

 2. Main Causes of Joint Pain & Stiffness

 Understanding why a joint hurts makes it easier to choose the right type of support.
-Common causes include:
+The most common causes:

-- Osteoarthritis (wear-and-tear) – the most common, especially in knees, hips, and hands.
+- Osteoarthritis (OA) — the most common, especially in knees, hips, and hands.
+Caused by gradual cartilage wear over decades of use.

 - Old injuries — previous sprains, tears, or fractures can leave joints vulnerable years later.